sudheermuthyala/AKS/01-Create-AKS-Cluster/README.md

 * Azure AKS Cluster Control Plaine (Master Node Component)
 * Azure AKS Node Pools (Worker Node Component)
 ## Master Node COmponents
-* Container Runtime (Docker): This is common across the Master and the worker Nodes *
+* Container Runtime (Docker): This is common across the Master and the worker Nodes. to runn our pods *
 # In Regular Kubernets
 * Worker Nodes